 Kate Clanchy was born and grew up in Scotland but now lives in Oxford.
 Her poetry collections Slattern, Samarkand and Newborn have brought her many literary awards and an unusually wide audience.
 She is the author of the much acclaimed Antigona and Me, and was the 2009 winner of the BBC Short Story Award.
 She has also written extensively for Radio 4.

-In honour of St Andrew's Day on the 30th November, the patron saint of Scotland, we've picked out some of our favourite Scottish books.
+In honour of St Andrew's Day on the 30th November we've picked out some of our favourite Scottish books.

 A few of our favourite books exploring the experiences of immigrants.

 Seven brilliant stories from some of the best collections of the year for you to read right now.